-The European Science Foundation (ESF) is an independent, non-governmental organisation of national research organisations.
+The European Science Foundation (ESF) is an independent, non-governmental organisation, the members of which are 80 national funding agencies, research-performing agencies, academies and learned societies from 30 countries.

-Our strength lies in the membership and in our ability to bring together the different domains of European science in order to meet the scientific challenges of the future.
-ESF's membership currently includes 77 influential national funding agencies, research-performing agencies and academies from 30 nations as its contributing members.
+The strength of ESF lies in the influential membership and in its ability to bring together the different domains of European science in order to meet the challenges of the future.

-Since its establishment in 1974, ESF, which has its headquarters in Strasbourg with offices in Brussels and Ostend, has assembled a host of research organisations that span all disciplines of science in Europe, to create a common platform for cross-border cooperation.
+Since its establishment in 1974, ESF, which has its headquarters in Strasbourg with offices in Brussels and Ostend, has assembled a host of organisations that span all disciplines of science, to create a common platform for cross-border cooperation in Europe.

-We are dedicated to supporting our members in promoting science, scientific research and science policy across Europe.
+ESF is dedicated to promote collaboration in scientific research, funding of research and science policy across Europe.
 Through its activities and instruments ESF has made major contributions to science in a global context.
 The ESF covers the following scientific domains:

 - Humanities

-- Life, Earth and Environmental Sciences
+- · Life, Earth and Environmental Sciences

 - Medical Sciences

 - Physical and Engineering Sciences

 - Social Sciences

 - Marine Sciences

+- Materials Science

 - Nuclear Physics

 - Polar Sciences

-- Radio Astronomy Frequencies
+- Radio Astronomy

 - Space Sciences